learning-zone/python-basics/README.md

     return random.choice(lines)
     print(random_line('test.txt'))
 ```

-## Q. Write a Python program to count the number of lines in a text file.
+## Q. Write a Python program to count the number of lines in a text file?

 ```py
 def file_lengthy(fname):